nfmcclure/tensorflow_cookbook/06_Neural_Networks/08_Learning_Tic_Tac_Toe/readme.md

 At the end of the code, we loop through an actual game.
 This allows the user to actually play the model they created.

-## Notes

- - It is important to note that we are allowing the computer to cheat.
-There is nothing in the code that prevents the computer from putting it's mark on an already occupied space.
-The counter argument to this is that with sufficient training the model will learn not to.
-I haven't noticed it yet.
-On the other hand, I have noticed that the computer regularly makes non-optimal moves.

 ## Sample Game Output

 Here is a sample of the output of playing against the trained model.
 Human = X's and the model = O's.